tg-rs/carapax/GUIDE.md

 Dialogue is a kind of stateful handler.
 It receives the current state and returns a new one.

 [`DialogueDecorator`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueDecorator.html) allows to make a dialogue handler.
-It takes a predicate which allows to decide should we start a dialogue or not, and a handler itself.
+It takes a predicate which allows deciding should we start a dialogue or not, and a handler itself.

 Dialogue handler acts like a regular handler but returns a [`DialogueResult`](https://tg-rs.github.io/carapax/carapax/dialogue/enum.DialogueResult.html).
 There is a [`DialogueInput`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueInput.html) structure which allows to obtain a state from the session.
 It implements `TryFromInput`, so you can use it as an argument of your handler.

-State must implemenet [`DialogueState`](https://tg-rs.github.io/carapax/carapax/dialogue/trait.DialogueState.html) trait.
+State must implement [`DialogueState`](https://tg-rs.github.io/carapax/carapax/dialogue/trait.DialogueState.html) trait.
 Dialogue name must be unique.
 It defines a value for session key to store the state.

 State can be converted into `DialogueResult`.
-Thus you can return `state.into()` instead of `DialogueResult::Next(state)`.
+Thus, you can return `state.into()` instead of `DialogueResult::Next(state)`.

 See [example](examples/app/dialogue.rs) for more information.